adobrusky/trading-entry-indicator/README.md

 - Adjust the input parameters and conditions according to your trading strategy and preferences.
 - Test the indicator thoroughly on historical data and in a simulated or paper trading environment before using it with real funds.

 **Disclaimer:** This indicator does not guarantee profitable trades and should be used at your own risk.
-A high probability of the entries that are signaled result in successful trades when accurate price levels are used and the indicator is paired with additional analysis; however, the indicator will still occasionally miss good entries and signal poor entries so do not interpret the indicator's signals as law.
 Always perform your own analysis and exercise caution in the financial markets.